 Mr. Fraser’s esteemed academic credentials include a Bachelor of Laws (LL.B.) & Bachelor of Civil Law (B.C.L.) conferred in 1987 through the National Program of Montreal’s prestigious McGill University; attending le programme spécial de français pour non-francophones at Université Laval in Quebec City (1981-83); and a Bachelor of Arts (achieving the President’s Roll of Scholars) conferred in 1981 from the University of Windsor’s Faculty of Social Science, with a Political Science Major (concentration in Political Theory and Philosophy).

-He is a member of numerous professional organizations, including the Law Society of Upper Canada, the County of Carleton Law Association, Collaborative Practice Ottawa, Lawyerlocate.ca, the Law Society of Upper Canada Referral Service, and was also a long term member of the Defence Counsel Association of Ottawa, the Canadian Bar Association, the Canadian Employment Lawyers Network, and the Medical-Legal Society of Ottawa Carleton.
+He is a member of numerous professional organizations, including the Law Society of Upper Canada, the County of Carleton Law Association, the Ontario Association for Family Mediation, Collaborative Practice Ottawa, Lawyerlocate.ca, the Law Society of Upper Canada Referral Service, and was also a long term member of the Defence Counsel Association of Ottawa, the Canadian Bar Association, the Canadian Employment Lawyers Network, and the Medical-Legal Society of Ottawa Carleton.

-Graeme is married to Francine, a special education teacher; they have three children – a daughter in Nursing at the University of Ottawa, a son in Engineering Physics at Carleton University, and a son in high school, also playing Midget AAA hockey for the Brockville Braves.
-For his own enjoyment, Graeme actively participates in several sports, including windsurfing, downhill and water-skiing, scuba diving, hockey, tennis and baseball.
+Graeme is married to Francine, a special education teacher; they have three children – a daughter employed as a Registered Nurse at The Ottawa Hospital, Civic Campus, a son studying Engineering Physics at Carleton University, in the co-op program, and a son playing Junior A hockey in Montreal for the Lac St. Louis Revolution.
+For his own enjoyment, Graeme actively participates in several sports, including hockey, downhill and water-skiing, windsurfing, scuba diving, tennis and baseball.
 When time permits, and the urge takes over, he will also head out on a Harley Davidson for the day!